ganchevdimitarg/e-commorce/readme.md

 ## License

 The E-Commerce project is licensed under the MIT License.
-For more information, please refer to the [LICENSE](LICENSE) file.
+Please refer to the [LICENSE](LICENSE) file for more information.
 ```

 Feel free to modify and customize the README file according to your specific requirements and project details.